microsoft/ApplicationInsights-iOS/docs/Guide-Installation-Setup-template.md

 4. Expand `Configurations`.

-5. Select `AppInsights.xcconfig` for all your configurations (if you don't already use a `.xcconfig` file)
+5. Select `ApplicationInsights.xcconfig` for all your configurations (if you don't already use a `.xcconfig` file)

 	**Note:** You can also add the required frameworks manually to your targets `Build Phases` and continue with step `7.` instead.

 6. If you are already using a `.xcconfig` file, simply add the following line to it

-	`#include "../Vendor/AppInsights/Support/AppInsights.xcconfig"`
+	`#include "../Vendor/ApplicationInsights/Support/ApplicationInsights.xcconfig"`

 	(Adjust the path depending where the `Project.xcconfig` file is located related to the Xcode project package)

-	**Important note:** Check if you overwrite any of the build settings and add a missing `$(inherited)` entry on the projects build settings level, so the `AppInsights.xcconfig` settings will be passed through successfully.
+	**Important note:** Check if you overwrite any of the build settings and add a missing `$(inherited)` entry on the projects build settings level, so the `ApplicationInsights.xcconfig` settings will be passed through successfully.

 7. If you are getting build warnings, then the `.xcconfig` setting wasn't included successfully or its settings in `Other Linker Flags` get ignored because `$(inherited)` is missing on project or target level.
 Either add `$(inherited)` or link the following frameworks manually in `Link Binary With Libraries` under `Build Phases`:
 	- `UIKit`